Psychology of learning: 1970s and beyond

 During the 1970s, learning began to be viewed as an integral part of life and the world as it started to be seen as a part of personal and social enrichment.
 Concepts such as lifelong learning and adult education started to appear as people began to view learning as a daily process throughout life.

 The Russian cultural-historical approach started to be adopted.
 This approach viewed learning as interacting with incentives in the environment.
 For instance, Ute Holzkamp-Osterkamp viewed motivation as interconnected with learning.
 Lev Vygotsky's zone of proximal development influenced educators to view learning activities in relation to the students' comfort zones.

 Kenneth Gergen introduced the social constructionism approach, which posits that individuals construct mental structures from their social connections and environment.
 Hence, although learning can happen individually, it can only be evaluated in a social context.
-Jean Lave and Étienne Wenger, in their book Situated Learning, also state that the environmental context influences the learning outcomes.
+Jean Lave and Étienne Wenger, in their book Situated Learning, also stated that the environmental context influenced the learning outcomes.

-Experiential learning, described by David Kolb, describes learning as an iterative process of experience, reflection, conceptualization, and experimentation.
+Experiential learning, described by David Kolb, defines learning as an iterative process of experience, reflection, conceptualization, and experimentation.
 Robert Kegan established a constructive-developmental approach that expands upon Piaget's stages of child development into a lifelong process that includes adulthood.
 In 1991, the American psychologist Howard Gardner wrote The Unschooled Mind, which focused on three types of learning: intuitive learning, school learning, and expert learning.
 Intuitive learning, the most natural, occurs mostly in the preschool years; school learning is the learning children engage in during the school years, and intuitive-expert learning is the type of learning Gardner argues everyone should strive towards.